Kuwaiti journalists exercise restraint when covering matters relating to the emir and senior royals.

 State-owned TV and radio operate alongside private broadcasters.
 Pan-Arab satellite stations are widely watched.

-Newspaper publishers must have licences from the Ministry of Information.
+The press is characterised by its relative independence and openness, but newspaper publishers must have licences from the Ministry of Information.
 The ministry censors books, films, periodicals and other imported publications deemed morally offensive.

 BBC World Service is available on FM in Kuwait City (in Arabic on 90.1, English on 100.1).